joachimschaaf/dockerdemo/README.md

 *Q: on which port does the Postgres database run?
 Try to connect!
 How to stop the container?*

+## Stop the container

+A running container can be stopped with the `docker stop` command.

+*Q: does the container still exist after the stop command?*

+## Using Docker-Compose

 It is easier to run a container with docker-compose.
 A `docker-compose.yml`file is required.
 To start the container using docker-compose, use

     docker-compose up -d